Jump questions will cause subsequent questions to be skipped if a certain status is chosen, saving auditors valuable time.

 - QuestionCode: The unique number assigned to each checklist item.
 The question code is used to identify and reference individual questions.

-- “~END~” If this is entered, all the questions between the jump question and the end of its group of questions will be marked N/A.
+- JumpCode: In a trigger question row, enter the question code of the destination question.
+If the jump is triggered, all of the questions between the jump question and the destination question will be marked N/A.

 Once the Checklist has been completed, save it as a CSV file and upload it using the CSV upload method listed above.